Competence (human resources): Examples of competences

 Treats all people with respect; values diverse perspectives; participates in diversity training opportunities; provides a supportive work environment for the multicultural workforce; applies the employer's philosophy of equal employment opportunity; shows sensitivity to individual differences; treats others fairly without regard to race, sex, color, religion, or sexual orientation; recognizes differences as opportunities to learn and gain by working together; values and encourages unique skills and talents; seeks and considers diverse perspectives and ideas.

 Competency models

 Many Human Resource professionals are employing a competitive competency model to strengthen nearly every facet of talent management—from recruiting and performance management, to training and development, to succession planning and more.
 A job competency model is a comprehensive, behaviorally based job description that both potential and current employees and their managers can use to measure and manage performance and establish development plans.
 Often there is an accompanying visual representative competency profile as well.

-One of the most common pitfalls that organizations stumble upon is that when creating a competency model they focus too much on job descriptions instead the behaviors of an employee.
-Experts say that the steps required to create a competency model include:
+One of the most common pitfalls organizations encounter when creating a competency model is focusing too much on job descriptions rather than on employee behaviors.
+Experts state that the steps required to create a competency model include: